aleferu/nas-at-home/README.md

 My goal is to build something similar without taking a look at his code (I can look at the html my browser receives).
 Bare in mind this is my first time using http (or https if I end up implementing it) and/or html + css...

-## Usable, but not finished
+## State of development

-There are things I want to add, but it works.
+Downloads works, uploads are yet to be implemented (I currently don't even know how to start with that).

 ## Dependencies